cmk/down-the-wabbit-hole/2-handle-pattern.md

 Note: With our SourceConfig typefamily, we are able to define functions using it.
 Here is the most general one.

+- forall proves that this function can be used w/ any sourceconfig that supplies a suitable m.
 - 'with*' pattern and callback / cont passing style
 - MonadResource and MonadUnliftIO
 - brackets